Kidney disease and hypertension

 Refined sugar and sugar products, and white flour and white flour products must also be avoided.
 He should also avoid using condiments.
 Avoid dairy products except those that are soured such as yogurt, buttermilk, and cottage cheese.
 Your husband would greatly benefit from using soy milk, and all soy products, such as tofu, soy butter, soy cheese, etc. The diet should consist of about 75% raw foods.
 Have him eat lots of bean sprouts, green vegetables, garlic, potatoes (with skin left on), asparagus, parsley, watercress, celery, cucumbers, papaya, and bananas.

-Eating pumpkin seeds are very beneficial for the kidneys.
+Eating pumpkin seeds is very beneficial for the kidney disease.

 Drinking unsweetened cranberry juice, about 3 glasses a day will help greatly.